Bioprocess EngineeringBachelor of ScienceApply

 Examples of this technology include the bioprocessing of ethanol, butanol, acetic acid, polymers, and other chemicals that have traditionally been produced from fossil fuels such as oil, coal, and natural gas.

 Internships, Co-ops, and Research Experiences

 Bioprocess engineering students enjoy the advantage of hands-on learning in the bioprocess and allied industries through faculty-guided internships and cooperative education (co-op) assignments.
-All students are required to complete a two-credit internship, co-op or research program in the industry.
-Internships provide students with valuable experience, financial benefits and two credits toward graduation.
-Students must submit a report and give a presentation for completion of the internship.
+All students are required to complete an internship, co- op or research experience in the industry or in a research setting.
+Internships provide students with valuable experience and financial benefits.
+There is a two credit course following the Bioprocess Engineering experience to summarize the experience with a report and a presentation for completion of the internship.

 Students who complete a co-op in addition to the 12-week internship find the experience highly valuable because they are often able to see engineering projects through to their completion.
 Generally, students who have had the co-op experience are more highly recruited for permanent employment after graduation.

 The co-op position, when taken in conjunction with the summer internship, consists of a work period approximately seven months in duration, either beginning in May and ending in December, or beginning in January and ending in August.
 Usually it takes students who complete a co-op one extra year to complete the degree requirements.
 Co-op students are enrolled for two credits and are required to submit a project report to fulfill the requirements for the class.

 The employment interview schedule generally begins in mid-October with scheduling preference given to Syracuse Pulp and Paper Foundation member companies.
 Some companies schedule interviews for co-ops and summer internships at the same time they hold interviews for permanent positions.
 Other companies choose to hold interviews for co-ops and interns in the spring semester.